EdHurtig/blogs-to-nav-menu/README.md

 1. Download the zip of this repository and extract to a temporary directory
 2. Create a folder in your wordpress install under the wp-content/plugins/ folder called `blogs-to-nav-menu`
-3. Upload all the files from the temporary directory to the directory you just made on the wordpress install `wp-content/plugins/fast-multisite-switching` (Your `wp-content/plugins/blogs-to-nav-menu` folder should have at least 1 php file in it... not just another folder)
+3. Upload all the files from the temporary directory to the directory you just made on the wordpress install `wp-content/plugins/blogs-to-nav-menu` (Your `wp-content/plugins/blogs-to-nav-menu` folder should have at least 1 php file in it... not just another folder)
-4. Activate the plugin in the network admin plugins page
+4. Activate the plugin in the network admin plugins page f
 Alternate Install (git clone)

 1. SSH to your Web Server and `cd` to the WordPress plugins directory.